• Skip to primary navigation

 • Roast for 10-12 minutes, flip all skins over, and roast for another 10 minutes.

 • Remove skins from oven, and top as you would like.
-For ours:
+(See the post for some suggestions!)

 • Top with sour cream and green onions, serve hot!